andreisilviudragnea/solana-replay-history/README.md

 I recommend downloading everything from the endpoint closest to your machine.
 In my case, I am downloading from Europe endpoint, so my download speed is the best.

+All downloads in this tutorial will use the [gcloud](https://cloud.google.com/sdk/docs/install#deb) CLI utility.
+The first command to run is `gcloud auth login` to authenticate with Google Cloud.
+Also, all downloads will be done in the `/mnt/ledger` directory.

 </details>

 An important part of the ledger replay process is the genesis archive.
 This archive contains the genesis configuration